pathfindertools/hackathons/README.md

 # Hackathons

-This site is built with Microgen, a static site builder creeated with Tina.
+This site is built with Microgen, a static site builder created with Tina.
 For more information, visit see the Documentation links below.

 Production: hacakthons.filecoin.io
 Staging: https://aged-rain-5848.on.fleek.co